Guidelines for Tenure-Track Searches

 New tenure-track faculty members are a most important investment of the college.
 Many will remain at the college for the next thirty to forty years.
 They bring new energy, scholarship, and approaches that invigorate our students and their colleagues.
 The college is committed to attracting faculty who reflect the diversity of our student body, alumni network and local community.
 Our future faculty colleagues must include outstanding scholars who are broadly experienced, intellectually skilled, and committed to preparing our students to function effectively as global citizens.

 Below are guidelines for tenure-track searches.
 The process has two purposes: to ensure that the college’s needs are met and to pursue our goals of bringing to Bates a diverse faculty.
 The Dean of the Faculty may ask that some searches for non-tenure-track positions of more than one year follow these Guidelines for Tenure-Track Searches.
-If you have questions about any phase of this process, please consult the Dean of the Faculty, the Director of the Office of Equity and Diversity Resources (EDR), a Division Chair, or an Associate Dean.
+If you have questions about any phase of this process, please consult the Dean of the Faculty, the VP for Equity and Inclusion in the Office of Equity and Diversity (OED), a Division Chair, or an Associate Dean.

 Formation of the Search Committee

-A. Soon after receiving a letter authorizing a position, the chair of the department/program makes arrangements to meet with the Division Chair to discuss the composition of a search committee that will foster a college-wide perspective.
+A. Soon after receiving a letter authorizing a position, but not later than May 1st, the chair of the department/program makes arrangements to meet with the Division Chair to discuss the composition of a search committee that will foster a college-wide perspective.
 The chair of the search committee may be the chair or another member of the department or program.

 B. To support a broad perspective, the tenure-track search committee includes members outside the department or program.
 1) For appointments within a single department or program, the search committee shall consist of some or all members of the department or program plus two members outside of it.
 2) For appointments in two departments/programs, the search committee shall be composed of no fewer than four members, with an equal number of members from each relevant department/program plus two colleagues outside their ranks, chosen in consultation with the departments/programs and the appropriate Division Chairs.